oscar-foxtrot/SberData-BigData-course/README.md

 # SberData-BigData-course
-A course provided by Sber[bank] at CMC, Lomonosov MSU, on the general concepts in Big Data
+Solutions to the tasks from the SberData Big Data course (a course taught at Lomonosov MSU, CMC dept.)